 Water Treatment & Purification Chemicals Trading License in Dubai: Cost and Requirements

 Global demand for clean water is rising sharply, and the chemicals that make water safe for industrial, agricultural, and domestic use sit at the heart of that challenge.
 Dubai has positioned itself as a premier trading hub for this sector, offering strategic logistics, world-class free zones, and a business environment built for international commerce.
-Whether you are an established chemicals distributor or an entrepreneur entering the water treatment market, obtaining a dedicated trading licence in Dubai unlocks access to markets across the Middle East, Africa, and South Asia.
+Whether you are an established chemicals distributor or an entrepreneur entering the water treatment market, obtaining a dedicated trading license in Dubai unlocks access to markets across the Middle East, Africa, and South Asia.

-This guide covers everything you need to know about the Water Treatment and Purification Chemicals Trading Licence under Activity Code 4669.97 at Dubai South Business Hub Free Zone, including costs, requirements, and the steps to get started.
+This guide covers everything you need to know about the Water Treatment and Purification Chemicals Trading License under Activity Code 4669.97 at Dubai South Business Hub Free Zone, including costs, requirements, and the steps to get started.

-What the Licence Covers
+What the License Covers

 Import, export, and re-export of water treatment chemicals such as coagulants, flocculants, disinfectants, and pH regulators